 James’ Rank: 2nd out of 5

 I bought mine at Big Lots for $35 (although it was $40 the last time I checked).
-You can find it here at Walmart.
+This pillow appears to be discontinued, but I did find something similar on Amazon.

 Sleep Number ComfortFit Classic